-Building(s) shall be set back at least 60 feet from lot line along the parkway, at least 25 feet from any side lot line and at least 50 feet from any residential dwelling on an abutting lot and at least 40 feet from the rear lot line.
+Building(s) shall be set back at least 60 feet from lot line along the parkway, at least 30 feet from any side lot line and at least 60 feet from any residential dwelling on an abutting lot and at least 40 feet from the rear lot line.

-Parking areas shall be set back at least 25 feet from any side lot line, provided the parking setback from a side lot line may be 10 feet if such side lot does not contain a dwelling.
+Parking shall primarily be located to the rear of the market building when viewed from the parkway with not more than thirty percent (30%) of the total parking in front of the market building.
+Parking areas shall be set back at least 30 feet from any side lot line, provided the parking setback from a side lot line may be 10 feet if such side lot line does not contain a dwelling.
 Parking shall be set back from the rear lot line by at least 40 feet, provided that this setback may be reduced to 30 feet if open space of equal amount is provided elsewhere on the site to protect mature trees outside of the setback areas.

-The setback area along the parkway and along any lot line abutting a lot with a residential dwelling shall be landscaped with trees, grass and shrubs so as to create a carefully designed park-like setting compatible with the parkway and to provide a suitable noise and light buffer and to reasonably obscure the view of the development from the residential dwelling.
+The setback area along the parkway and along any lot line abutting a lot with a residential dwelling shall be landscaped with trees, grass and shrubs so as to create a carefully designed park-like setting compatible with the parkway.
 Existing trees with a caliper in excess of 8 inches shall be preserved in these setback areas.
 The setback area along the parkway may be broken by a driveway right of way with a width of no more than 50 feet as may be necessary for a paved driveway and adjoining sidewalks providing access from the parkway for vehicles, bicyclists and pedestrians.
 The driveway right of way may be located in a side lot line setback area, provided that the abutting lot does not contain a residential dwelling.
 The driveway right of way shall be designed to protect existing trees with a caliper in excess of 8 inches.

-The rear lot line shall be landscaped so that the view of the development from that area is obscured to provide a visual, light and noise buffer between any conservation area and new development under this subsection.
+The rear lot line setback area shall be landscaped so that the view of the development from any conservation area abutting this setback area is partially obscured; there shall be provision for park benches and recreational paths in this setback area but its primary purpose shall be to provide a visual and noise buffer between any conservation area and new development under this subsection.
 Except as otherwise provided the setback areas not used for driveway or parking purposes shall be open space and shall have no other use.